 Flatness, homogeneity and isotropy of the universe on the largest scales strongly support the idea that the universe was shaped by inflation: a period of exponential expansion with a nearly constant Hubble parameter which lasted between 50 and 60 efolds \cite{Guth:1980zm, Linde:1981mu,Albrecht:1982wi}.
 The usual assumption is that the epoch of inflation is uninterrupted, all of it happening in one go.
 The idea is that the universe is dominated by an agent which behaves like vacuum energy, with nearly constant energy density, whose relativistic pressure acts as antigravity and blows the space up \cite{Guth:1980zm, Linde:1981mu,Albrecht:1982wi}.
 Realizing such vacuum energy models which are metastable, but very long lived, is quite challenging.
 While there are many proposals, most run into troubles with quantum field theory (QFT).
 The issue is typically with the requisite longevity of the inflationary stage; building shorter-lasting models is generally easier.

 Here we argue that a different approach may be possible.
 Instead of a single period of long inflation the usual cosmological problems are solved by a sequence of short bursts of accelerated expansion, interrupted by interim short stages of different cosmological evolution.
-Indeed we imagine that after each brief period driven by a field on a shallow slope, a stage of accelerated expansion ends and is followed by a stage of deceleration (where we take the decelerating stage to be radiation-dominated for simplicity).
+Indeed we imagine that after each brief period driven by a field on a shallow slope, a stage of accelerated expansion ends and is followed by a stage of deceleration (where we take the decelerating stage to be radiation-dominated for simplicity\footnote{Other agents may be dominating evolution during interim deceleration stages, such as matter, or a `gas' of extended objects and so on.
+They would modify some of the details of the model predictions such as the spectrum of perturbations at relevant scales.
+However we leave the study of those interesting details for a later time.}.
 Radiation is generated by the decay of the inflating agent, and dominates but briefly, until the next stage of cosmic acceleration bursts again\footnote{It may also be possible that some stages of deceleration are very long, delaying a stage of accelerated expansion for long enough for galaxies and stars to form and life to rise.